Digitz-hub/Huzlly/rich-text-editor/rich-text-editor.md

 ### 5.4 Inline Formatting Popover (`#huz-inline-toolbar`)

 The popover appears automatically when the user makes a non-collapsed text selection within `#huz-editor`.
-It floats centered above the selected text.
+It floats centered above the selected text by default; if there is insufficient vertical clearance above, it flips below (see §3.4 for full algorithm).

 | Button | Command | `data-cmd` value |
 |---|---|---|